AMPATH-Capstone/DataPrep/Original-Data/README.md

 ## Clean Up Folder for the Original Dataset

-### This folder will host the .rmd file with all manipulations completed on the original dataset in order to be analyzed by the workstreams.
+This folder will host the original data and the .rmd file used to clean up the data for analysis.

+# Note: This is not the final cleaned dataset.